k0kag3/aryionbot/README.md

 ### `!aryion unwatch <aryionUsername>`

-Unsubscribe notifications from Eka's Portal for a given user.
+Unsubscribe notifications from a given user.

 ### Remove bot from your server

 Just kick them.

-## Usage (for Admin)
+## Deploy your own bot

 Copy `.env.placeholder` to `.env` and put your Discord bot token in it before starting to use the bot.